dharani122006/FUTURE_CS_01/README.md

 🧠 Learning Outcome

 I understood how user input, when not properly sanitized, can execute malicious JavaScript inside a website and affect users.
+🔐 Task 3 – Broken Authentication (Admin Login Bypass)
+🎯 Objective

+To exploit a weak authentication mechanism and log in as admin without knowing the password.

+🧪 Steps Performed

+Opened Login page in OWASP Juice Shop.

+Entered the following SQL Injection payload in the email field:

+' OR 1=1--

+Typed any value in the password field (e.g., 123).

+Clicked Log in.

+The login system executed the injected SQL query and authenticated me as admin.

+✅ Result

+Successfully logged in as admin@juice-sh.op
+.

+Full admin account access obtained without a password.

+This confirms the application is vulnerable to SQL Injection authentication bypass.

+📸 Proof

+Screenshot showing admin logged in.

+🧠 Learning Outcome

+I learned how insecure SQL queries allow attackers to bypass login checks and gain unauthorized access.

 ✔ Intern: Dora